Community Film Screenings: In Honor of Martin Luther King, Jr. Day

 The mostly unheard story of the youth of Birmingham, Alabama, who braved fire hoses police dogs and jail in 1963 to bring segregation to its knees.

-Hall will lead those present in a discussion about the two films.
+Hall will lead those present in a discussion about Mighty Times: The Children’s March after the film.

-Hall will lead those present in a discussion about Soundtrack for a Revolution.
+Hall will lead those present in a discussion about The First Rainbow Coalition

 Art-Making Activities Throughout the Event!